Providing information on organic food and farming in Wales

 Information for producersOn these pages you can find out about our services to farmers, both those considering conversion and those who are already organic.

+Current Schemes.
 Organic Farming Scheme/Organic Farming Conversion Scheme

 Since 1999, the Welsh Government's organic farming schemes have supported farmers during organic conversion and for maintaining their organic status during the lifetime of the agreement.
 Recent schemes include:

 Organic Farming Scheme.
 This scheme was introduced in 2008.
 Farmers who were in the scheme's forerunner were able to transfer to this scheme on 15th May 2008.
 In doing so they committed to organic production for a further 5 years (i.e. their agreements will end on 14th May 2013).
 Land that started conversion between 16 May and 22 October 2008 will also be in this scheme.
 Agreement holders whose agreements were due to expire in 2013 have been offered extensions until end of 2014 under the RDP transitional arrangements.

 The Organic Farming Conversion Schemes (OFCS).The more recent Organic Farming Conversion Schemes (OFCS) scheme was introduced in 2009, and the application windows were also opened in the autumn of 2010 and 2011.
 These are also 5 year agreements.

 Glastir replaces Tir Gofal, Tir Cynnal and Tir Mynydd and has several elements.

 Glastir Entry (previously Glastir All-Wales) is a whole farm land management scheme open to application from all farmers and land managers throughout Wales.
 It is designed to provide support for the delivery of environmental benefits that meet today's challenges and priorities.
 Successful applicants will make a commitment to deliver environmental goods for five years under a legally binding contract.